Azure/azure-iot-device-ecosystem/get_started/windows-10-ltsb-2016-hisense-hk800-c.md

 <a name="PrepareDevice"></a>
 # Step 2: Prepare your Device

--   Install the OS(Windows10 LTSB 2016)£¬make sure that your device could normal running
+- Â  Install the OS(Windows10 LTSB 2016), make sure that your device could normal running
 -   Make sure that the device to be network connected

 <a name="Build"></a>